wei10101/spacecolonygame/README.md

 r.
 ArrayList is widely used in the system to manage dynamic collections of crew members.
 It is used in MissionControl to store the selected team, in MedBay to track injured crew, in Storage to return filtered crew lists, and in the UI adapter to handle user selections.

 ## 11. Bonus Features
-- RecyclerView
+- RecyclerView:
 The application uses RecyclerView to efficiently display and manage a list of crew members.
 Data is retrieved from the Storage class and passed to a custom adapter (CrewAdapter), which binds crew information such as name, specialization, skill level, and energy to the UI components.
 The RecyclerView supports user interaction, including selecting up to three crew members, highlighting selected items, and navigating to a detailed view of each crew member.
-- Crew Images
+- Crew Images:
 Each crew specialization is represented with a unique image.
 - Mission Visualization
 Use a progress bar (energy bar) in the mission interface to display the energy changes of the threat and the crew.
-- Tactical Combat
+- Tactical Combat:
 Implements a turn-based combat system where players can choose actions such as attack, defend, or use special abilities, while threats respond automatically.
 Defensive effect: Medic: Grants 5 energy to the crew with the lowest health； others ：halves the damage taken.